-Communication and language development
+Communication and Language Development

-involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.
+Involves giving children opportunities to experience a rich language environment to develop their confidence and skills in expressing themselves, and to speak and listen in a range of experiences.

-Physical development
+Physical Development

-involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
-Children are also helped to understand the importance of physical activity, and to make healthy choices in relation to food.
+Involves providing opportunities for young children to be active and interactive, and to develop their coordination, control and movement.
+Children are also helped to understand the importance of activity, and to make healthy choices in relation to food.